Women's Independence Scholarship Program (WISP)

 Education is a powerful tool which breaks down barriers and opens doors of opportunity.
 The objective of the Women's Independence Scholarship Program is to help survivors of intimate partner abuse obtain an education that will in turn offer them the chance to secure employment, personal independence and self sufficiency.
 Support is available for full or part-time students interested in attending accredited programs at educational institutions listed below, in order of preference:

 Requests for assistance are accepted on an ongoing basis.

 About the application

 We recognize that this is a long application.
 Do not be discouraged!
 If the entire application seems overwhelming, you might try completing just a section at a time.
+With the online application it is possible to save your work and return later to complete it.
 Be sure to have your sponsor help you.
 And if you have any questions, please call our office and we will be happy to assist you.

 About the scholarship

 The Women's Independence Scholarship Program (WISP) was created in 1999 to help formerly battered women overcome barriers to the education necessary for their becoming employable and financially stable.
 The primary intent is to help single mothers with young children who have the greatest financial challenges (childcare costs, etc.) to gain work skills so they can support their families.
 Our funds target women who are in desperate financial situations and absolutely must have both an education and our funds to assist them.

 Funds to assist with expenses for graduate school are limited.
 While we applaud all women who pursue graduate degrees in law, medicine, social work, etc., they generally do not met our basic “crisis situation” financial need criterion.